orra-dev/orra/docs/sdks/python-sdk.md

 # Orra Python SDK Documentation

-The Python SDK for Orra lets you transform your AI agents and services into reliable, production-ready components.
+The Python SDK for Orra lets you transform your AI agents, tools as services and services into reliable, production-ready components.

 ## Installation